 Use the PingAccess APIs to provide a powerful configuration and management experience outside the PingAccess user interface.
-You can find more information in Accessing the PingAccess administrative API.
+For more information, see Accessing the PingAccess administrative API.

 How does PingAccess work?

 Access requests are either routed through a PingAccess gateway to the target site or intercepted at the target web application server by a PingAccess agent, which coordinates access policy decisions with a PingAccess policy server.